Technical SEO

 To do this, you can create a sitemap index file, which is a parent file containing a list of the smaller sitemap files.

-Once you have created and configured these sitemap files, you can submit them to Google to ensure that search engines crawl and index all of the pages on your website.
+Once you have created and configured these files, you can submit them to Google to ensure crawling.

 How Do You Read XML Sitemaps?

-Let us take a sample XML sitemap of the website seodebate.com and read its different components.
+Let us take an example sitemap of the website seodebate.com and read its different components.

 Some of the components/tags that you will see on all sitemaps are: